-Other reasons for blue or white smoke from engines include going over the engine’s oil capacity, an obstruction in the breather tube (located behind the air filter), damages to the cylinder/piston rings, and more.
+Other reasons for blue or white smoke from engines include exceeding the engine’s oil capacity shown on dipstick, an obstruction in the breather tube (located behind the air filter), damages to the cylinder/piston rings, and more.

 Engine oil capacity is dependent on your specific engine model and can be determined by checking the Oil Recommendation FAQ.
 You can also learn how to check the oil level and change intervals to ensure the engine is running at the correct oil capacity.

 WARNING: Always read the engine and equipment manual(s) before starting,operating, or servicing your engine or equipment to avoid personal injury or property damage.
 See an authorized dealer or contact Briggs & Stratton if you are unsure of any procedure or have additional questions.
 Find all Engine Safety Warnings

 If you wish to troubleshoot and repair the small engine yourself,